dmillard/GranularGym/README.md

 GranularGym can reach realtime simulation of hundreds of thousands of particles interacting (one-way) with rigid bodies of arbitrary geometry.

-**Note (9 June 2023): Currently this repository contains the core engine code, examples are being cleaned and will be released soon.**
+This repository contains the core engine code, example usages are given in the referenced paper below.

 ## Licensing

 GranularGym is licensed under the GPL-3.0 license, see LICENSE.txt for details.

-Additionally, the United States National Aeronautics and Space Administration (NASA) and the United State Government are licensed this software (GranularGym) under the MIT license for any purpose.
+Additionally, the United States National Aeronautics and Space Administration (NASA) and the United States Government are licensed this software (GranularGym) under the MIT license for any purpose.

 If you are interested in another licensing scheme for any purpose, please